trailblazer/trailblazer.github.io/gems/operation/2.0/endpoint.md

 ## Handlers

-While `Matcher` is the authorative source for deciding the state of the operation, it is up to you how to react to those well-defined states.
+While `Matcher` is the authoritative source for deciding the state of the operation, it is up to you how to react to those well-defined states.
 This happens using *handlers* that you can define manually, or use a built-in set.
 Currently, we have handlers for [Rails controllers](#rails) and [Hanami::Router](#Hanami).

 You can pass a block to `Endpoint#call` with your own handlers and hand in the `Result` object.